PepperTux/peppertux-godot/README.md

 * Build the game like you would with any other Godot game.

 ## Credits
+TODO: Create file that lists everything made for PepperTux and who made it
 ### PepperTux (Not a team, just people who made things for PepperTux)
 * Vaesea - Coding, Levels, Music
 * Convival - Only stuff for old PepperTux
 * AnatolyStev - Music
-* FilipOK - New Palm Tree for Tropical Island / Secret Desert
+* FilipOK - Art

 ### SuperTux Team
 * Grumbel - Made art for SuperTux (Most, if not all of the art, including unused / scrapped art like the Desert background is used here)